My next book, “Being A Digital Nomad” will be crowdfuned using Indiegogo. Now, I’ve said it.

 First of all, I did this out of curiosity.
 I’m known for being a pathologically curious person and everything that’s new or have the potential to be excited acts like a lighthouse for a stranded vessel for me.
 I just feel I have to do it.
 I’m incredibly curious how this crowdfunding thing works.
 So, that’s the first reason.

 Second, it’s about accountability.
 I started the project for the book a few months ago.
 At some point, life got in the way.
 I hate the sound of this, by the way.
-Because I’m not this kind of guy (by jason).
+Because I’m not this kind of guy.
 When I put my mind to something, I usually pierce through rock solid stones to get it done.
 But that’s the truth.
 Life really got in the way and my book project remained suspended in the no man’s land.
 So, I needed a push.
 What better push than having a few people paying for your book in advance?
 At the moment of writing this, just a few hours after I published the campaign, I already have 2 bakers (2 people donated money) so I have at least 2 readers for my book.
 That’s not bad.
 Not bad at all.

 So, these are pretty much the “why”‘s for this project.